Himanshu25102005/Samanyay_B/README.md

-# CaseFlow - Legal Case Management System
+# Samanyay - Legal Case Management System

 A modern, full-stack web application for managing legal cases with a beautiful React frontend and a robust Node.js/Express backend.